Spanarchian/API_BDD/README.md

-# The test bed for Python BDD tests for Karhoo #
+# The test bed for Python BDD tests

 * Features
 * Steps